atcollab/at/docs/p/howto/Collective.rst

     fring, _ = at.fast_ring(ring)

-First we must define an srange for the wake function.
+We must define an srange for the wake function.
 The wake_function will be computed at the values of the srange array, and an interpolation will be made during the tracking if the required dz of the 2 slices falls in between 2 data points.
-As a way of saving memory, the wake_object contains a useful function for computing the srange such that is is finely sampled only around where the bunches are expected to be.
-In this example, we will specify how many turns we would like the wake memory to be
+As a way of saving memory, the wake_object contains a function for computing the srange such that is is finely sampled only around where the bunches are expected to be.
+We must also specify how many turns we would like the wake memory to be

 .. code:: python